ashirwad0201/Handwritten-Captcha-Recognition/README.md

 4. The final layer is a dense layer of the number of classes as neurons and Softmax Activation to get the final result.
 I got the best result with 30 Epochs.
 You can increase decrease to train it again to get a more good result.
 I had tried 35 also but it started overfitting more.

-5. Adam Optimizer is te optimizer used and Cross Entropy function is the Cost Function.
+5. Adam Optimizer is the optimizer used and Cross Entropy function is the Cost Function.

 ### Features of my default code: